Follow the step by step process or choose what situation that best describes you:

 Another alternative for admission to the State Bar of Arkansas is Admission on Motion.
 If you are already a licensed lawyer in another jurisdiction, you may become a member of the Arkansas bar without examination if you meet the following requirements:

-Jurisdictions that are currently reciprocal with Arkansas and in which, if you are a member, you may qualify for membership in the Arkansas bar, include: Alaska, Colorado, District of Columbia, Georgia, Idaho, Illinois, Iowa, Kansas, Kentucky, Minnesota, Mississippi, Missouri, Nebraska, New Hampshire, New York, North Carolina, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Washington, Wisconsin.
+Jurisdictions that are currently reciprocal with Arkansas and in which, if you are a member, you may qualify for membership in the Arkansas bar, include: Alaska, Colorado, District of Columbia, Georgia, Idaho, Illinois, Iowa, Kansas, Kentucky, Massachusetts, Minnesota, Mississippi, Missouri, Nebraska, New Hampshire, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, Utah, Washington, Wisconsin.

 If you meet these requirements, complete and file the Application for Admission on Motion.